-- High precision and accuracy (short range mode). - or - - Maximum sensitivity at the expense of larger distance noise (long range mode).
+- High precision and accuracy (short range mode) or - Maximum sensitivity at the expense of larger distance noise (long range mode)

-The native unambiguous range is 6.25m for short range mode and 25m for long range mode.
-It is extended by a factor of eight to 50m and 200m, respectively, if the dual frequency mode is selected.
-Dual frequency mode is supported for frame rates up to 100 Hz.

-By default, the long range mode is selected with dual frequency mode enabled.
-Figure 8 through Figure 11 and Figure 14 through Figure 17 show the typical precision values as a function of target distance and target remission (4% for deep black, 8% for metallic black, 18% for gray, and 90% for white) at different ambient light intensities and range modes.
-In case of ambient light, both precision as well as the maximum usable range are degraded as shown in Figure 12 and Figure 18.
-By changing the sensor configuration in the software, this limit can be further increased if required, on the expense of precision and maximum possible frame rates.
+The native unambiguous range is 6.25m for short range mode and 12.5m for long range mode.
+It is extended by a factor of eight to 50m and 100m, respectively, if dual-frequency mode is selected.
+Dual-frequency mode is supported for frame rates up to 100 Hz.
+By default, short range mode is selected with dual-frequency mode enabled.
+Figure 8 through Figure 11 and Figure 14 through Figure 17 show the typical precision values as a function of target distance and target remission (4% for deep black, 8% for metallic black, 18% for gray, and 90% for white) for both range modes.
+By changing the sensor configuration in the software, this limit can be further increased if required, at the expense of precision and maximum possible frame rates.
 The following general trends apply to all scenarios:

 - Precision scales with the square root of the frame rate.
 Because the frame rate determines the number of analog measurements per frame and not the length of each individual analog measurement, it does not directly affect the detection limit or maximum usable range. - For example, lowering the frame rate from 100 Hz to 25 Hz will reduce the precision error by a factor of two.
-See Figure 20 for the relation between frame rate and measurement noise normalized to the default frame rate of 25 Hz. - 2.
-Precision also scales with pulse length (the shorter the pulses, the smaller the error), but short pulses also degrade detection limit due to additional noise of the larger bandwidth. - 3.
-The influence of ambient light can be efficiently compensated; however, the remaining additional shot noise degrades both detection limit as well as repeatability error.
+See Figure 20 for the relation between frame rate and measurement noise normalized to the default frame rate of 25 Hz. - Precision also scales with pulse length (the shorter the pulses, the smaller the error), but short pulses also degrade the detection limit due to the additional noise of the larger bandwidth. - The influence of ambient light can be efficiently compensated; however, the remaining additional shot noise degrades both the detection limit and the repeatability error.

-To achieve optimum precision values, the APD gain, the integration depth, as well as the laser modulation current are automatically adjusted by the ToF driver software according to the current illumination conditions.
+To achieve optimum precision values, the APD gain, the integration depth, and the laser modulation current are automatically adjusted by the ToF driver software according to the current illumination conditions.